More Japan Travel Articles — More Travel Articles

 Hina Matsuri—the traditional Doll Festival—honors the girls of Japan on Day Three of the Third Month.

 On the third day of the third month—March 3 by the Western calendar—Japanese families celebrate, honor and pray for the moral strength and good health of their daughters.
 This is Hina Matsuri—ひなまつり in hiragana—the Doll Festival, also known as the Girls' Festival.

-Hina Matsuri is festival two of the traditional five annual festivals—Gosekku—from the feudal era of Japanese history.
-Because of this, some Japanese traditionally give this special attention to girls on the third month and third day of the Lunar calendar.
+Hina Matsuri is the second festival of the traditional five annual festivals—Gosekku—from the feudal era of Japanese history.
+Because of this tie to the Gosekku tradition, some Japanese observe this special attention to girls on the third month and third day of the Lunar calendar.
 Gosekku also includes Tango no Sekku, the traditional Boys' Day.